 The clarity in team goals and objectives ensures alignment among your employees.
 Involving them to think of the big picture first and discussing ways to get to that state minimizes confusion and mishaps, making the team more efficient and productive.

 Creating clear expectations with your team also enhances commitment and accountability.
-It establishes a deeper involvement and a culture of concern to succeed on your goals as a team.
+It establishes a deeper involvement and a culture of concern to succeed in your goals as a team.

 5. Facilitate Collaboration

-In ancient times, survival is the key to thrive, and competition makes one stronger.
+In ancient times, survival is the key to thriving, and competition makes one stronger.
 However, now that we live in a modern world, communication proves to be a powerful weapon in attaining success.

 Aim to remove the walls built among your employees while encouraging openness to new ideas and collaboration.
 Recognize each of your employees’ efforts while highlighting the success you achieved as a team.